kmezhoud/biodiversity/README.md

 <img src="biodiversity.gif" align="right" alt="https://github.com/kmezhoud/biodiversity" width="400" style="padding: 0 0 10px 10px;" />

-# Keywords
-+ Freq: How many time the Spacy was found in different place or date.time
-+ Total: The sum of all individus
-+ We can add any needed informations in Popups.

 # Skills
 + biodiversity is a complete R package
   + Build/Check/Test package